What are Standard Reasonable Accommodations?

 - Allow students to record lectures

-- Allow an assistant to attend lectures or labs
+- Allow personal assistant/lab assistant/academic assistant to attend lectures or labs

 - Where possible, prioritise reading lists